Amey2701/React-Firebase-Authentication-App/README.md

 # React Firebase Authentication App

-This project is a React application with Firebase authentication integration, providing functionalities such as login, signup, password reset, and password change.
-The navigation is managed using `react-router-dom`.
+- This project is a React application with Firebase authentication integration, providing functionalities such as login, signup, password reset, and password change.
+- The navigation is managed using `react-router-dom`.
+- Project can be seen on this link :- https://ameyrfbauth1706.web.app

 ## Features